The Marmot with the CollarDiary of a Philosopher

 An idea has come to me.
 Perhaps my wife and children are still alive?

 To have awoken down below, among Men, after having gone to sleep with my family, they must by all necessity have carried me.
 To have been able to carry me without my realising anything, I must have been in an extraordinarily ill state – have received a blow to the head, for example, just as I did in the Prison of the Hay, when I struck against the invisible obstacle.
 I have no memory of it; nevertheless, the thing is not absolutely impossible.
 It is perhaps the least unlikely explanation of so mysterious an incident.
 In reasoning from this supposition, I tell myself that it is hardly likely that my wife and my four children were overtaken by the same illness or struck in the same manner.
-To be sure, they would have heard the kidnappers, and they would have been able to escape, so long as the entrance to the escape gallery was not shut off, which cannot have happened, because it is intact, and I could not see on that side any trace of footsteps.
+To be sure, they would have heard the kidnappers, and they would have been able to make their escape, so long as the entrance to the escape gallery was not shut off, which cannot have happened, because it is intact, and I could not see on that side any trace of footsteps.

 If my wife and my children are alive, they are not far away.
 I must make sure of this.
 Tomorrow I will begin expeditions of reconnaissance.